chmielulu/hardwareteam.pl/README.md

 ## Design

-I also created the design myself by taking inspiration from several major online retailers.
+I also created the design myself by taking inspiration from several major online retailers. **The graphic design currently belongs to someone else, so it is forbidden to use it.**

 ## License

-Distributed under the **GNU GPLv3** License.
-See `LICENSE` for more information.
+The graphic design belongs to some person and it is prohibited to use it.
+All rights are reserved to this person.
+For this reason, you may not use this code for any commercial projects.